Starting a Food and Beverages Business in Singapore

 Incorporating a business in Singapore

-This step is similar to normal company incorporation procedures in Singapore, which in summary is as follows:
+This step is similar to typical Singapore company incorporation procedures in Singapore, which in summary is as follows:

 All companies in Singapore must be registered with the Accounting & Corporate Regulatory Authority (ACRA) and abide by the Companies Act.
 While there are five different entities to choose from, the most common and flexible business entity that can be set up in Singapore is the private limited company.